dansholds/grapple-comps-min/content/posts/14076-naga-hawaii-kids-13-under-grappling-championship.md

 VENUE SPECIFIC RULES

-IMPORTANT CLEAR BAG POLICIES FOR RADFORD:
+IMPORTANT CLEAR BAG POLICIES FOR RADFORD-

-All NAGA Competitors, Coaches and Spectators:
+All NAGA Competitors, Coaches and Spectators-

 Radford High School is requiring that any and all items being brought into the gym be in a clear bag to show what is being transported into the gym.
 The high school is NOT mandating any size or exact type of clear bag...could be a clear rubbish bag...as long as it is accessible to be able to see at the checkpoint.
 If you are a competitor/coach or spectator flying in from another island and have luggage, the high school has offered to store your luggage in a secure closet until you need to leave the event.